Jon Bisila

 Miranda R. Mundt, Keith Beattie, Jonathan Bisila, et al.

-Computing in Science & Engineering, IEEE, Vol. 24, No. 6 (2023)
+Computing in Science & Engineering, IEEE (2023)

 DevOps Pragmatic Practices and Potential Perils in Scientific Software Development